MOTM · Monitoring & Support

 Measure success by small wins: “The next meeting happened and both felt OK.”

-Sometimes, despite effort, the match doesn’t click.
-Rematching is a respectful step forward that protects goodwill and re-energises participation.
+Sometimes, despite effort, the match does not click.
+Rematching is not a failure — it is a respectful step forward that protects goodwill and re-energises participation.

 Steps